 1. Data visualizations

 Many content marketers and creators are using data visualization because big data is becoming more prevalent when it comes to business and decision-making.
-As such, using statistics can help boost your storytelling content and add street cred to your article, blog or other written pieces.
+As such, using statistics can help boost your storytelling content and add credibility to your article, blog, or other written pieces.

 Big data is one thing.
 Putting numbers in your content just to do it is another.
 Let’s take a look at the following data, courtesy of the Real Estate Center at Texas A&M University.